Nathaniel Bacon – First American Rebel

 Still, the Governor refused to do anything to protect the settlers.
 At last, they took matters into their own hands and formed a company of about 300 men, but Governor Berkeley refused to commission anyone to take command of the troops or allow them to go against the Indians.

-In the colony was a young lawyer named Nathaniel Bacon, who had come from England several years before.
-He was a man of wealth and education and had purchased a large plantation about 26 miles below Richmond, not far from the Indian frontier.
+At that time, young lawyer Nathaniel Bacon, a man of wealth and education, had purchased a large plantation about 26 miles below Richmond, not far from the Indian frontier.
 Having himself met with heavy losses at the hands of the Indians, he went to Governor Berkeley and begged to be allowed to lead the troops.
 But, the Governor would not consent, saying that it was best not to excite the Indians further and that their outbreak would soon cease.

 Bacon and the rest of the colonists, however, knew better.
 In despair, the colonists asked Bacon to defy the Governor.
 But, at first, he was not willing to do this.
-Later though, he visited the camp of the volunteers, who unanimously begged him to become their leader.
-Under their enthusiasm, he accepted the command, and the small army set out at once for the Indian encampments along the Roanoke River.
+Later, though, he visited the camp of the volunteers, who unanimously begged him to become their leader.
+Under their enthusiasm, he accepted the command, and the small army immediately set out for the Indian encampments along the Roanoke River.

 Governor William Berkeley